WVam/CaptionStylingTool/README.md

 00:18.000 --> 00:20.000
 And with me is @150 Neil deGrasse Tyson

+NOTE This is a good place to mention that, while most VTT features don't work, comments do.

 00:20.000 --> 00:22.000
 Astrophysicist, Director of the Hayden Planetarium